 What Can You Do?

 · Avoid artificial fragrances and products loaded with chemicals

 · Ensure adequate air circulation, especially when cooking foods that produce smoke

 · Use a high-quality air purification system (see my recommendation below)

 · Buy plants to have in the home, natural air purifiers!

 Honestly, the difference between air purifiers meant nothing to me a month ago, so I’ll try to simplify it.
-The air purifier I use is the Intellipure Ultrafine 468 which is the only one that combats all three pollutant categories: micro-organisms, volatile organic compounds (VOCs) and particles.
+The air purifier I use is the Intellipure Ultrafine 468 which is the only one that combats all three pollutant categories: micro-organisms, volatile organic compounds (VOCs), and particles.
 It captures 99.99% of airborne particles (many other air purifiers focus on just one or two of these categories).
-Intellipure Ultrafine 468 technology is 40x more efficient than HEPA filtration standards (HEPA is an acronym for high efficiency particulate air, referring to a standard air filters have to meet).
+Intellipure Ultrafine 468 technology more efficient than HEPA filtration standards (HEPA is an acronym for high-efficiency particulate air, referring to standard air filters have to meet).

-Eating organic whole foods is incredible for your health, but being aware of the products we put on our skin and the air we breathe on a daily basis is an important part any health promoting and disease preventing plan.
+Eating organic whole foods is incredible for your health, but being aware of the products we put on our skin and the air we breathe on a daily basis is an important part of any health-promoting and disease-preventing plan.